Pro text/hex editor

 Right-Click Menu

 Right-clicking on the Text Editor Window displays a popup-menu of options.
 This menu is a sub-set of the Edit Menu and see the Edit Menu help topic for more information on each menu option.
 The Right-Click menu also provides a way of setting the current selection and see Selecting Bytes for more information.
 Undo and Redo are only displayed on the menu if there is an operation to undo or redo.
 When right-clicking on a character that is not selected, note that the caret is moved to the clicked character before the menu is displayed.
-After a Find or Compare operation has been performed, the menu options Clear Find Results or Clear Compare Results can be used to clear the Output windows.
+After a Find, Replace or Compare operation has been performed, the menu options Clear Find Results, Clear Replace Results or Clear Compare Results can be used to clear the Output windows.
 To customize the Right-Click Menu click the Customize... menu item at the bottom of the Right-Click Menu (see the Menu Options dialog for more information).
 Right-click on the left-most column to see a menu for controlling line numbers and right-click on the ruler to see a menu to control the ruler.

 Overlaid Icons